liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 ### Importer File Convention Settings [](id=importer-file-convention-settings)

-These settings define the supported file extensions, the suffix for parent files, and the image folder's path within the import ZIP files.
+These settings define the supported file extensions, the suffix for parent files, and the image folder's path within the import Zip files.
 These settings are accessible in the *Knowledge Base Service* System Settings section.

 The following settings specify the supported file extensions for the importer: